The Small Business Owner’s Guide to Stripe Fees: What You Need to Know

 ACH, Checks, and Wire Transfer Fees

 Automated clearing house (ACH) bank transfers, checks, and wire transfers all come with their own cost structure.
+Because ACH fees are capped, these can be a more cost-effective option for large payments or recurring payments.

 - ACH credit payments attract $1 per payment